SnazzyBeatle115/Smartcycle/README.md

 In summary, Smartcycle is a harmonious blend of HTML, Python, machine learning, Django, and Auth0—all orchestrated through GitHub.
 Together, they empower users to recycle smarter and make a tangible impact on our planet.

-## Challenges we ran into

-Developing Smartcycle presented us with a series of challenges.
-First, training the image recognition model was resource-intensive due to hardware limitations.
-We optimized our model parameters to work within these constraints.
-Next, integrating the model with the backend was crucial.
-Ensuring seamless data flow from user-uploaded photos to processing pipelines required careful alignment.
-Finally, setting up and deploying the server posed its own hurdles.
-Debugging errors and ensuring stability were top priorities.
-Wanting to ensure user security as well, we had to integrate with auth0.
-On top of that, we had some issues with our version control on GitHub.
-Despite these challenges, we were able to perservere.

-## Accomplishments that we're proud of

-1. Build an aesthetic website with a harmonious combination of colors
-2. Successfully train the model to classify different kinds of trash from user's input images with an accuracy of 80% within 5 hours
-3. Created file transfer of image binary data over the web from client to server

-## What we learned

-1. Learn and apply django framework built on python for back end web development
-2. Learn and apply animation in css
-3. Learn and apply Python supervised machine learning for object classification

 ## What's next for SmartCycle

 Several features that could be improved: